Foster1230/Hackathon-Group-4/README.md

 can we please change the background color show the wins and loses on one side of the screen the value of the card needs to stand out form the background so that it could be visual

+remember, when the html is pushed it needs to work well with the code change parts of the code/html if needed so it can work we should put a play again button so playeres can try their luck again add a feature that could change an Ace to either 1 or 11 I'll try my best to approve any changes/pull requests you guys do